Murders of Helen and Margaret Lynch: Legal proceedings and trial

 On November 6, 1942, Haight's jury returned with a verdict.
 After deliberating for 96 minutes, the jury found him guilty of first degree murder.
 Their guilty verdict carried a mandatory death sentence, to be officially handed down on a later date.
 On November 17, 1942, Haight was formally sentenced to death for both murders.
 Reporters observed that Haight maintained a smile although he displayed a slight facial twitch as the judge condemned him to die.
-Haight's execution was initially scheduled to take place the week of December 27, 1942, but the process of reviewing his conviction via appealing would postpone the execution for several months beyond the initial date.
+Haight's execution was initially scheduled to take place the week of December 27, 1942, but the process of reviewing his conviction via appealing postponed the execution for several months beyond the initial date.

 Aftermath

 On May 27, 1943, the New York Court of Appeals upheld Haight's conviction, overruling his defense of insanity, dismissing claims of technical errors during the trial, and rejecting the notion that he was "mentally incapable of premeditation."

 Haight was executed by electrocution on July 8, 1943, in New York's Sing Sing Prison.
-His execution was scheduled to take place on the same evening as two others, those of 19-year-old Benitez DeJesus and 18-year-old William Diaz, who were convicted of the separate murder and robbery of a man named Edwin Berkowitz.
+His execution was scheduled to take place on the same evening as two others, those of 19-year-old Benitez DeJesus and 18-year-old William Diaz, who were convicted of the murder and robbery of a man named Edwin Berkowitz.
 Haight's execution was the second to take place that night, with DeJesus being executed first and Diaz being executed last.

 Haight entered the death chamber with the prison's Protestant chaplain at 11:06 pm, two minutes after the completion of DeJesus's execution, and was described as calm and unbothered, with a smile on his face.
 Haight was pronounced dead four minutes later.

 Shortly before his execution, although Haight was reportedly stoic and calm, he told prison workers, "I was a fool.
 I guess this is my last day, and I am only 17.
 I don't know why I did what I did."
 Haight's execution made him the youngest person to ever be executed in New York's electric chair.